pmgbergen/DarSIA/README.md

 ROI_image.show()
 ```

+Furthermore, we encourage any user to checkout the jupyter notebooks in the examples/notebooks folder.

 ## Developing DarIA
-To install daria, along with the tools to develop and run tests, run the following in your virtualenv:
+To install daria, along with the tools to develop and run tests, run the following in your virtual environment:
 ```bash
 $ pip install -e .[dev]
 ```